jenniesun/biostats-blog/index.md

              title='Worldwide Malaria Incidence vs Deaths Counts (1990-2017)') fig.show()
 ```

 ![](./malaria_inc_vs_deaths.png)

-Then I moved on to the last dataset, which documents the malaria deaths by age across the world and time.
+Then I moved on to the other dataset, which documents the malaria deaths by age across the world and time.
 Same procedure as above, I started the analysis by examine the columns of the data, and decided that I would like to look at the distribution malaria deaths count in different age groups.
 A pie chart would be an appropriate visualization to use here.
 The code below contains data preprosessing and plotting.

 ```
 # group malaria death age data by age group and year